-(Zoning Board hearings on redevelopment petitions "shall be conducted in accordance with the rules of procedure adopted by the Zoning Board insofar as they do not conflict with the Howard County Administrative Procedure Act.").
+Hearings before the Zoning Board are also governed by the Rules of Procedure of the Howard County Zoning Board ("Zoning Board Rules").
+See HCCO § 16.206 (Zoning Board hearings on redevelopment petitions "shall be conducted in accordance with the rules of procedure adopted by the Zoning Board insofar as they do not conflict with the Howard County Administrative Procedure Act.").
 These rules of procedure govern both the Zoning Board and the rights of the participants during the hearings.
 See generally Zoning Board Rules.

 The Zoning Board may approve a redevelopment petition only if it "finds that the petition complies with [the HCZR.]"
 HCZR § 125.0.J.5.c.
 In considering whether a redevelopment petition complies with Section 125.0.J.5.c, the Zoning Board must determine whether it "complies with the specific definition for a New Town Village Center[,]" among other requirements.
-11 Because a New Town village center may only have residential uses that "support and enhance, but not overwhelm, other uses in the
+11 Because a New Town village center may only

-Zoning Board (as adopted Apr.
+&lt;sup>10 Like the HCZR and the HCCO, the Zoning Board Rules have also been amended since this case began.
+None of those changes affect this appeal, however, so we cite to the current version.
+See generally Rules of Procedure of the Howard County Zoning Board (as adopted Apr.
 12, 2023), available online at: https://perma.cc/N9QY-2JDD.

-11 In total, the Zoning Board must make findings on:
+&lt;sup>11 In total, the Zoning Board must make findings on: